elenavrm/elenavrm/README.md

 - Exploring new technologies and keeping up with the latest trends in web development
 - Reading books on personal development and technology
 - Traveling and experiencing new cultures
-- Enjoying a good cup of coffee while brainstorming new project ideas
+- Enjoying a good cup of matcha while brainstorming new project ideas
 - Biohacking, beauty and wellness practices

 ---